Lichchavi Express

-It operates as train number 14006 from Anand Vihar Terminal to Sitamarhi and as train number 14005 in the reverse direction, serving the states of Bihar, Uttar Pradesh & Delhi.
+It operates as train number 14006 from Anand Vihar Terminal to Sitamarhi and as train number 14005 in the reverse direction, serving the states of Bihar, Uttar Pradesh and Delhi.

 It is named after the Licchavi (kingdom) – (also Lichchhavi, Lichavi) which was an ancient kingdom in Nepal, which existed in the Kathmandu Valley.

+Lichchavi Express (Train number 14005/14006) used to run through Muzaffarpur.
+Specifically, it was diverted to run via Muzaffarpur on the Sitamarhi-Muzaffarpur section starting July 13, 2014.
+Prior to that, it ran via Darbhanga and Samastipur.
+Now, the train directly connects Sitamarhi and Muzaffarpur.

 Coaches

-The 14006 / 05 Anand Vihar Terminal–Sitamarhi Lichchavi Express has 1HA1 composite coach, 2 AC 2 tier, 6 AC 3 tier, 7 Sleeper class, 5 General Unreserved & 1 EOG coaches.
-In addition, it carries a pantry car.

-As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14006 Anand Vihar Terminal–Sitamarhi Lichchavi Express covers the distance of 1193 km in 29 hours 00 mins (41.14 km/hr) & in 26 hours 00 mins as 14005 Sitamarhi–Anand Vihar Terminal Lichchavi Express (45.88 km/hr).
+The 14006 Anand Vihar Terminal–Sitamarhi Lichchavi Express covers the distance of 1193 km in 29 hours 00 mins (41.14 km/h) and in 26 hours 00 mins as 14005 Sitamarhi–Anand Vihar Terminal Lichchavi Express (45.88 km/h).

-Mostly, this train runs late and cancelled in winter.
+Mostly, this train runs late and is cancelled in winter.